ChrisMayfield/ThinkJavaCode2/README.md

 - The examples in this book were developed and tested using OpenJDK 11.
 - If you are using a more recent version, everything should still work.
-- If you are using an older version, some of the examples might not.
+- If you are using an older version, some examples might not work, or may have unexpected consequences.

 There are a few ways you can work with the code: